susukin0/shebang.io/README.md

         Ctrl + Escape – Easter egg 🐣

     Welcome script at startup: Auto-configures directories, packages, and memory-based runtime environments every boot.
 Simple, clean, and repeatable.

     Flatpak support: Easily install and sandbox modern applications with Flatpak — wide software availability with better isolation.

-    Top-left privacy toggle: One-click mic and camera mute via the eye icon — intuitive privacy control.
+    You can adjust some featuress like brightness, bluetooth, wifi connection, notification, airplane mode, tor router on polybar.

-    You can adjust some featuress like brightness, bluetooth, wifi connection, notification, airplane mode, tor router, voice: on polybar by sliding or clicking
+    For example, at top left corner (eye icon), you can mute your mic and webcam.

-    We have newsboat, (you can configure it) that notifies you some basic global news once in a while.
+    Shebang has newsboat, (you can configure it) that notifies you some basic global news once in a while.

     You may want to take a look at .config/openbox/autostart for some personal customizations.

 🔐 Security